omahs/.github-3/SECURITY.md

 ## Submission Process
 Submission reports should include a detailed description of your discovery with clear, concise steps allowing us to reproduce the issue, and should contain a working proof-of-concept.

-All reports should go through [vulnerabilities@jewl.app](mailto:vulnerabilities@jewl.app) unless instructed otherwise by jewl.app.
+All reports should go through a [GitHub Security Advisory](https://github.com/jewl-app/.github/security/advisories/new) unless instructed otherwise by jewl.app.

 Low quality reports, such as those that include inadequate information to investigate, may incur significant delays in the disclosure process, which is in nobody’s interest.
 Please only submit one report per issue.